Skip to contents

 million scale from year 2016

-eurotime2date Date Conversion from Eurostat Time Format
+eurotime2date Date Conversion from New Eurostat Time Format

 eurotime2num Conversion of Eurostat Time Format to Numeric